mjmlab/protocols/gene_complementation_klebsiella.md

 ## Transform recipient vector into recipient strain

-Introduce pSTNSK into KPPR1 via electroporation.
+Introduce pSTNSK into KPPR1 strain with respective deleted gene via electroporation.

 1. Inoculate 100 mL LB with 1 mL of overnight culture.
 Incubate at 30C with stir bar at ~500 rpm until it reaches OD<sub>600</sub> of 0.6 to 0.8 (approximately 4 hours).
 2. Centrifuge cells at 6500 rpm for 5 min.
 Remove supernatant and wash twice with 50 mL of ice cold glycerol (resuspend with glycerol and then centrifuge it again).